preity-singh/cse15l-lab-reports/lab5.md

 # Part 1 - Debugging Scenario
-Design a debugging scenario, and write your report as a conversation on EdStem.
-It should have:

 ```
 Student: Hello!
 I am working on my Grade Server and am trying to run the grade.sh file.
 I will copy the terminal results I am getting, but it seems to output a skeleton